 Admission's criteria for the Educational Specialist (EdS) in School Psychology include:

-1. A bachelor's degree from a regionally accredited U.S. institution or a comparable degree from an international institution is required.
-International applicants must have a degree comparable to a regionally-accredited U.S. bachelor's degree.
+- A bachelor's degree from a regionally accredited US institution.
+International applicants must have a degree comparable to a regionally-accredited US bachelor's degree.

-2. A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master's degree with a minimum cumulative GPA of 3.00 is required.
-Applicants from an international institution must demonstrate strong academic achievement comparable to a 3.00 for an undergraduate or master's degree.
+- A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master's degree with a minimum cumulative GPA of 3.00 is required.
+International applicants must demonstrate strong academic achievement comparable to a 3.00 for an undergraduate or master's degree.

 Graduate School Resources